 Advance Approval Process Acceptable Conflict Rationale Description Examples Quarterly Advance Approval process Only non-discretionary rationale will be accepted Clearance Degradation of protection or cooling Vacuum building outage Weekly, 3-Day and 1-Day Advance Approval processes Discretionary rationale may be considered provided there is valid justification Favourable Ambient Conditions/Short Duration: the reason for the outage conflict is for thermal concerns, but the outage is scheduled overnight during lower load conditions.
 Pre-contingency Control Actions: transfer load to alleviate thermal concerns or reconfigure transmission system so the contingency sheds load by configuration.
-Image: Control Actions: transfer load to alleviate thermal concerns or reconfigure transmission system of the contingency sheds load by configuration.
-Image: Control Actions: transfer load to alleviate thermal concerns or reconfigure transmission system so the contingency sheds load by configuration.
-Image: Control Actions: transfer load to alleviate thermal concerns or reconfigure transmission system so the contingency sheds load by configuration.
-Image: Control Actions: transfer load to alleviate thermal concerns or reconfigure transmission system so the contingency sheds load by configuration.
-Image: Control Actions: transfer load to alleviate thermal concerns when only certain sections of the line are being taken out of service as shown in the diagram below, where the path critical to the transfer of power is not interrupted.
+Partial Equipment Outages: Situations when only certain sections of the line are being taken out of service as shown in the diagram below, where the path critical to the transfer of power is not interrupted.
 Short Recalls: Conflicts for post-contingency concerns may be resolved by recalling the outage within 15 minutes.
-Real-time process Conflicts will only be considered for forced and urgent outages Forced outage to equipment for safety or environmental concern
+Real-time process Conflicts will only be considered for forced and urgent outage s Forced outage to equipment for safety or environmental concern